If you are lucky your cartridge will have a visible,

 or plug in a new chip before your refilled cartridge will

 work.
-We either supply the chip with the toner where it
+We supply the chips seperately where it is always

-is always needed or else, where one chip lasts for several
+needed or else, where one chip lasts for several refills,

-refills, we draw your attention to it so you can buy it
+we draw your attention to this so you can choose if you

 Some models use a separate